gautemo/Gaute-Meek-Olsen/src/dev-blog/hosting-website.md

 firebase init
 ```

 Select "Hosting" with space then enter.
 Then select the project created in the Firebase console.
-Then enter the path to the folder in your index.html file is located (i.e. public).
+Then enter the path to the folder in your index.html file is located (e.g. public).
 If you have a single-page app and want all URLs to point to index.html select yes.

 ```bash
 firebase deploy